Letters from Indochina (Part 1)

 Letters from Indochina (Part 8)

 Before heading back into the park, I realized I had only scratched the surface of the Small Circuit.
-It turns out the Small Circuit is actually pretty big — and there was no way I’d have time to even think about the Grand Circuit today.
+It turns out the Small Circuit is actually pretty big!
+There was no way I’d have time to even think about the Grand Circuit today.
 That said, below are some highlights from this visit.

 Continue Reading